-On the bank of the James River, The Rowe is one of an architecturally sophisticated group of late 18th-century three- and five-part houses adapted from Palladian models as interpreted in 18th-century English architectural pattern books.
-The north wing predates the rest of the house and may have been in existence before 1779 when the property was owned by David Minge.
-The house apparently was expanded to its present form by Minge’s son George Hunt Minge before his death in 1808.
-Following the precedent of Williamsburg’s Finney house, The Rowe features a three-bay, two-story, pedimented center section flanked by lower wings.
-The format provides a convincing formality for what is otherwise a small house.
+On the bank of the James River, The Rowe was one of an architecturally sophisticated group of late-18th-century three- and five-part houses adapted from Palladian models, as interpreted in 18th-century English architectural pattern books.
+The north wing predated the rest of the house and may have been in existence before 1779, when the property was owned by David Minge.
+The house apparently was expanded to its final form by Minge’s son, George Hunt Minge, before his death in 1808.
+Following the precedent of Williamsburg’s Finney house, The Rowe featured a three-bay, two-story, pedimented center section flanked by lower wings.
+The format provided a convincing formality for what was otherwise a small house.
 At the time of its listing, The Rowe was unoccupied and in deteriorated condition.

 The Rowe was delisted in 2008, after a 2007 site visit revealed that the house was no longer extant.